iomatix/-SCPSL-AudioManagerAPI/AudioManagerAPI/README.md

 ## Contributing

 Contributions are welcome!
 Please submit pull requests or issues to the [GitHub repository](https://github.com/ioMatix/-SCPSL-AudioManagerAPI).
-Ensure code follows SCP:SL plugin conventions, uses `System.Text.Json` for configuration, and includes tests for new features.
+Ensure code follows SCP:SL plugin conventions, uses `System.Text.Json` for configuration-related changes (built into .NET), and includes tests for new features.

 ## License